eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 {{< toc format=html >}}

-*Updated on Oct.
-4th, 2023 for usage with monaco-editor-wrapper 3.1.0 & above, as well as Langium 2.0.2*
+*Updated on March.
+26th, 2024 for usage with monaco-editor-wrapper 4.0.1 & above, as well as Langium 3.0.0 and above*

 In this tutorial we'll be talking about running Langium in the web with the Monaco editor.
 If you're not familiar with Monaco, it's the editor that powers VS Code.
 We're quite fond of it at TypeFox, so we've taken the time to write up this tutorial to explain how to integrate Langium in the web with Monaco, no backend required.